Now Hiring: RPM Apprentice for LeMay - America's Car Museum in Tacoma, WA

 What Makes This Opportunity Special?

-As an Apprentice Technician, you’ll work side by side with senior experts to preserve, restore, and maintain an extraordinary collection of historic vehicles.
+As an Apprentice Technician, you’ll work side by side with senior experts during a two year period to preserve, restore, and maintain an extraordinary collection of historic vehicles.
 Whether it’s reviving a classic muscle car, fine-tuning a pre-war automobile, or ensuring our running fleet is ready for exhibitions and events, you’ll be at the heart of automotive history in action.

 Read the Full Job Description